 Use what seems like poison as medicine.

-Tonglen meditation profoundly influences our relationships with the humans around us.
-Here’s a short description of Tonglen meditation.
+Today’s meditation journey is called Tonglen, a practice that has its origin in Tibet roughly a thousand years ago.
+Tonglen meditation profoundly influences our relationships with the humans around us, and here’s a short description of Tonglen.

 Tonglen can be done for those who are ill, those who are dying or have died, or those who are in pain of any kind.
 It can be done as a formal meditation practice or right on the spot at any time.
 If we are out walking and we see someone in pain, we can breathe in that person’s pain and send out relief to them.